influxdata/telegraf/plugins/inputs/modbus/README.md

   ## default behaviour is "TCP" if the controller is TCP
   ## For Serial you can choose between "RTU" and "ASCII"
   # transmission_mode = "RTU"
+  ## Trace the connection to the modbus device as debug messages
+  # trace_connection = false

+  ## Enable workarounds required by some devices to work correctly
+  # workarounds = {
+      ## Pause between read requests sent to the device.
+This might be necessary for (slow) serial devices.
+      # pause_between_requests = "0ms"
+			## Close the connection after every gather cycle.
+Usually the plugin closes the connection after a certain
+			## idle-timeout, however, if you query a device with limited simultaneous connectivity (e.g. serial devices)
+      ## from multiple instances you might want to only stay connected during gather and disconnect afterwards.
+			# close_connection_after_gather = false
+	# }

   ## Measurements
   ##